mckornfield/pdfconverter/README.md

 ### Usage

-The script takes two arguments, --pdf or -p as the path to the pdf file, and --name or -n as the name of the output xslx file
+The script takes one argument, -f or --folder, which is the path to the folder of pdfs to convert

+The API key is rate limited to 50 by default.
+It is 15 dollars for 500 pages worth of conversion (which is fairly decent) Currently coded, an api_key.txt file must be in the same folder as the script or executable or the script will not work

 You can type `python convert.py -h` to see how to use it

+## Installer

+An executable can be generated using pyinstaller convert.spec.
+It will generate an executable and a folder inside a /dist folder